wazuh/wazuh-dashboard-plugins/scripts/wazuh-alerts-generator/README.md

 ### Usage with Docker

-If want to use Docker use this command to create and access the container:
+If you want to use Docker, use this command to create and access the container:

 ```sh